Virginia sports betting is now live, and sports fans can bet on a variety of apps from some of the top names in the industry.

 Why Should I Trust Legal Online Sportsbooks?

 Legal online sportsbooks are usually larger organizations with a long history of sports betting.
-For example, William Hill has a history of offering legitimate gambling activities that stretches across over 100 years.
+For example, MGM Resorts International has a history of offering legitimate gambling activities that stretches over 50 years.

 For another example, DraftKings has had many years of legitimate and safe operation across many US states, offering activities like sports betting and daily fantasy sports.
 These long histories add legitimacy to any given organization and indicate that you can trust them with your money and that they’ll pay you back if you win fairly.